CAFAudit/audit-service/docs/pages/en-us/Features.md

 The service is designed for durability as Elasticsearch provides data redundancy across it's highly scalable cluster.

 ## High-Availability
 The service is highly available as Elasticsearch replicates and distributes data across it's scalable, durable cluster.

-## Audit Web Service API and Client
+## Audit Web Service
-Audit Web Service for logging application audit events through its RESTful interface which sends them through to Elasticsearch.
+Audit Web Service for logging application audit events through its API which sends them through to Elasticsearch.
 <br/>
 <br/>